-Where it is necessary for the performance of our contract with you or for our internal business processes, we may share your Personal Information with certain third parties, such as our Funds' administrator and depositary and other professional advisers, service providers, regulatory bodies, auditors, technology providers and any duly authorised agents or related, associated or affiliated companies of the foregoing for the same purposes.
+Where it is necessary for the performance of our contract with you or for our internal business processes, we may share your Personal Information with certain third parties, such as our Funds' administrator and depositary and other professional advisers, co-investors, service providers, regulatory bodies, auditors, technology providers and any duly authorised agents or related, associated or affiliated companies of the foregoing for the same purposes.

 By submitting your Personal Information to us, you acknowledge that such third parties may receive and process your Personal Information.
 We ask all third parties to treat your Personal Information securely and in accordance with this Policy and will take reasonable steps to enforce this.
 We will never sell your data.